David L O Smith

 Land Rover

 Our Series 3 Land Rover is just a 'toy' - we cannot justify it, but then you don't need to justify a toy.
 We do use it to collect wood that we have sawn up for our wood-burning stove if it's too long a haul or too small a job for the MF35 and 30 cwt Wheatley trailer.
-A friend has borrowed it to haul her horse trailer and we do use it when one of our cars has been in for servicing/MoT but mostly we just drive it when we feel like a smile.
+A friend has borrowed it to haul her horse trailer and we do use it when one of our cars has been in for servicing/MoT but mostly we just drove it when we feel like a smile.
+We sold it to a keen young man some time ago and he has lovingly worked on it.

 Bedford TK 860 Horsebox